 This Sunday's protests were part of the weekly, sometimes daily, marches that have been taking place since Morsi was deposed by the Egyptian military on July 3.
 The marches have gradually been intensifying since hundreds of his supporters were massacred at Cairo's Rabaa mosque on August 14, expanding to include growing numbers of young people and non-Islamist protesters.
 This latest march was organized with a familiar objective in mind—to demand the end to military rule—and it was met with a familiarly appalling response.
 Its destination—Tahrir Square—has been a no-go zone for Islamists in the days following the coup and the country's security forces weren't keen on the idea of relinquishing their turf.

-I went to Moahndesin district in Cairo in the afternoon, where the much anticipated protests were scheduled to leave El Mahroosa mosque after noon prayers.
-I've been following these marches for the past month but Sunday's seemed like the largest so far.
+I went to the Moahndesin district in Cairo in the afternoon, where the much anticipated protests were scheduled to leave El Mahroosa mosque after noon prayers.
+I've been following these marches for the past month, but Sunday's protests seemed like the largest so far.
 It was led by hundreds of yellow-clad ultras, who banged drums and bellowed loud chants as the crowd made its way along the normal route.
 When the time came to break off and mark this special occasion with a visit to Tahrir, the anxiety ratcheted up a few gears.

 It wasn't long before these forces began firing tear gas and rubber bullets at the protesters.
 Hours of clashes ensued, with protesters throwing rockets and fireworks while the attacks intensified from the other side, leaving, at the last count, at least 51 dead.
-As well as those who were killed and others left nursing serious injuries at Ibn Sina hospital, the police are said to have arrested around 400, including journalists.
+As well as those who were killed and others left nursing serious injuries at Ibn Sina hospital, the police have allegedly arrested around 400, including journalists.

 Follow Mosa'ab on Twitter: @mosaaberizing